 - GROUP: Davidson County is accepting appointments for anyone as long as they meet the age requirements for the vaccine (16 for Pfizer, 18 for Moderna and Johnson & Johnson).

 - CLINIC(S): Davidson County Health Department and Davidson-Davie Community College.

 - CONTACT: You can register online at the DCHD website or by calling (336) 236-3096 when appointments are available.

 - MORE INFO: For more information, visit the Davidson County website.

-- GROUP: Davie County is vaccinating those in Phase 1b, Group 1, adults 65 and over.
+- GROUP: This county is vaccinating people 65 and older, as well as frontline essential workers, health workers, school faculty and staff, childcare workers and people ages 16 to 64 with high-risk medical conditions.
 Announcements about who is eligible for each clinic will be provided at the Davie County website or by calling (336) 753-6540 after 3 p.m. on Mondays.